Sandalwood comb distributes oils and balms evenly. Comb and brush both reach skin level. Small enough for travel use.

-Beard shampoos and conditioners like this set from Viking Revolution are enhanced with nourishing natural oils that gently clean, soften, and care for your beard and skin.
+With nourishing natural oils, a good beard wash will gently clean, soften, and care for your beard and skin.

-A quality beard oil will help restore moisture after washing.
+Quality beard oil will help restore moisture after washing.
 Beard oil can also soften your beard and keep it looking glossy, healthy, and smelling great.
-Jack Black’s beard oil contains essential oils and nutrients to keep facial hair healthy and handsome.

 Do you want the nourishing care that beard oil provides but need a little extra hold?
-Beard balms deliver the best of both worlds by blending natural oils and extracts with a more solid base.
-Rocky Mountain Barber Company beard balm, tinged with cedarwood and eucalyptus, smells fantastic.
+Beard balms deliver the best of both worlds by blending natural oils and extracts with a more solid base for styling.

 Metal beard combs are prone to producing static, so if you're already desperately fighting off frizz, you might want to pass on metal.